Dairon Blanco Player Props: Royals vs. Rays

-Dairon Blanco -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Kansas City Royals versus the Tampa Bay Rays, with Shane McClanahan on the hill, on June 22 at 6:40 PM ET.
+After going 1-for-4 with a triple in his most recent game, Dairon Blanco and the Kansas City Royals take on the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 6:40 PM ET on Friday.

-In his most recent appearance, he went 1-for-4 with a double and an RBI against the Tigers.
+He had a one-hit showing in his most recent game (1-for-4) against the Rays.

 Dairon Blanco Game Info & Props vs. the Rays